AlfonsoG-dev/gestorPassword/README.md

 - [ ] add the option to encrypt the password and other sensible data especially with  *AES 256-bit* or *PBKDF2* encryption.
 -> [AES algorithm for java](https://www.baeldung.com/java-aes-encryption-decryption)
-- [ ] allow to export all the save data to a file.

 # Usage